agatocherry/webserv/README.md

 A web browser is a software that consults and displays websites, through the request of files to a web server.
 It is a HTTP client.
 The most used web browser is Google Chrome.

-# Communication between client and server
+## Communication between client and server

 After clicking on the link of a website, the web browser will request the files to display said website.
-For example, http://www.example.com will produce this request :
+For example, http://www.example.com may produce this request :

 ```
 GET / HTTP/1.1